ryanholbrook/kaggle-learn/notebooks/tutorial-1-first-model.md

 The defining feature of time series is their dependence on a temporal order.
 This temporal dependence is both a useful source of information, but also a strong constraint.
 If you haven't worked with time series before, it's likely that .
 The models you've probably worked with before function best, work best when your applied to data that are iid.

-One thing we didn't consider was the relative nature of our data.
-We should consider what we would do if our predictions were above 100 or below 0.
-We should also consider what a "constant change" means in this context.
+One thing we didn't consider was the nature of the popularity score.
+For one, the score has to be within 0 and 100 if we are to preserve the original interpretation.
+But a linear-trend model could return scores outside of this range.
+What would we do with a forecast of -20?
+Of 175?
+We might also wonder whether RMSE is the right error metric to use for this kind of data.

 # Your Turn #